- Property and Casualty Insurance (C) Committee

 - The Transparency and Readability of Consumer Information (C) Working Group will:

 - Study and evaluate actions that will improve the capacity of consumers to comparison shop on the basis of differences in coverage provided by different insurance carriers offering personal lines products.

 - Systematize and improve presale disclosures of coverage.

 - Facilitate consumers’ capacity to understand the content of insurance policies and assess differences in insurers’ policy forms.

 - Assist other groups with drafting language included within consumer-facing documents.

 - Study and discuss whether there is a need for consumer disclosures regarding significant premium increases on property/casualty (P/C) insurance products.

-- Update A Shopping Tool for Homeowners Insurance and A Shopping Tool for Automobile Insurance.
+- Update and develop webpage and mobile content for A Shopping Tool for Homeowners Insurance and A Shopping Tool for Automobile Insurance.